sharkcommits/docker_builder/README.md

 - torchaudio
 - transformers

+**For following sections**: You have to change *IMAGE_NAME* and *CONTAINER_NAME* for your preference.
+You should pick a name.
+It doesn't have to be the same name for both.

 ## Step 3:

 Run `docker build -t IMAGE_NAME .` command.
 It will create the image.
 It might take several minutes based on your packages.
 You can have a cup of coffee in that time.
 When it's done, you can check the image by running `docker images` command.

-**A quick note**: You have to change IMAGE_NAME and CONTAINER_NAME sections for your preference.
-You should pick a name.
-It doesn't have to be the same name.

 ## Step 4: